 A Guide to the Financial Crisis in the UK

-A financial crisis such as the one that occurred in the mid 2000’s resulted in a financial crisis UK, recession and depression in the country’s economy, in businesses and in society in general.
+A financial crisis such as the one that occurred in the mid 2000’s resulted in a national crisis in the UK, recession and depression in the country’s economy, in businesses and in society in general.
 This was, and still is, seen as a catastrophic event with the fallout continuing today in many modern European countries like Greece, Spain and Portugal.
 There were many factors that contributed to the so-called credit crunch, not least the instability of the financial markets, which caused the flow of money to come to a stop – thereby restricting all forms of credit and new payday loans.
 Other factors like cheap credit that had spiralled out of control and risky mortgages, which had become commonplace between the years 2000 and 2007, helped to take the UK to the brink of financial ruin in the autumn of 2008.

 History of the Financial Crisis UK